Hi Tracey! We'd love to know a little bit about you, and how you found Nutrisense.

 I first tried using a CGM on its own, prescribed by my doctor.
 Then I started scanning and realized I needed to work with someone because I didn't really know how to read or understand the data.

-There are so many benefits to having a dietitian.
+There are so many benefits to having a nutritionist.
 We need someone who can see what we don't see, who can put all the pieces together.
 And being open with her is what helped me make the changes I needed.

 What were some of the changes you learned to make during the program?